The architecture of production

 Flow concepts are important to gain operational insights on performing work once authorized, as shown in Figure 3:

-This structure represents the aspects of operational costs over time from a lifecycle viewpoint and highlights the impacts on these costs from delays and quality escapes.
-To thrive within this structure, the cost drivers of each element in Figure 3 must be actively managed.
+This structure represents the aspects of operational costs from a lifecycle viewpoint and highlights the impacts on these costs from delays and quality escapes.
+To thrive within this structure, the drivers of cost from each element in Figure 3 must be actively orchestrated.
 This requires understanding the rate at which various kinds of work can be performed, how that evolves with time, and the longer-term consequences of short-term thinking.
 Planning, designing, and managing these rates are critical skills to facilitate learning and optimization.
 Let’s explore some examples in which stocks and flows are critical factors for production in economics.

 The gross domestic product refers to the total number of dollars spent within a period.
 Therefore, it is a flow variable with units of dollars/year.
 In contrast, the U.S. nominal capital stock is the total value, in dollars, of equipment, buildings, and other real productive assets in the U.S. economy, and has units of dollars.